cortex-js/cortexjs.io/src/docs/reporting-issues.md

 If you do see something similar to your idea, comment on it or add a 👍.

-## Contributing Issues
+## How to report an issue?

-If you're running into some problems using MathLive or something doesn't behave the way you think it should, please file an issue in GitHub.
+If you're running into some problems or something doesn't behave the way you think it should, please file an issue in GitHub.

-Before filing something, at the existing issues.
+Before filing something, have a look at the existing issues.
 Avoid filing duplicates, but you can add a comment to an existing issue if you'd like.

 ### What happens after I file an issue?